How are junior ISAs different to child trust funds?

 Different providers might also offer different options, such as cash or stocks and shares and, in the case of stocks and shares, different investment fund options to choose from.

-While you cannot open a CTF for your child, you can open a JISA for them.
-If your child has an existing CTF, you can transfer it to a JISA if you feel that is the best option for you.
+You can't open a new CTF for your child, but you can open a JISA for them.
+If your child has an existing CTF, you can transfer it to a JISA.
 You can also transfer a CTF to a different provider.

 What would you like to do next?